davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 ## __K-folds__

-I've created 5 folds, with an average of 6 069 sentences per fold, over the original corpus.
+I've created 5 folds, with around of 6 068 sentences per fold, over the original corpus.
 I noticed after looking at the distribution of types of entities per fold, that the folds were unbalanced.

 I ran some experiments, using this original distribution of tags per folds, and quickly noticed that the results were very low for some tags.
 Therefore, I simply shuffled the order of sentences in the corpus, and then generated new folds.

 Notice that the order of the sentences doesn't influence the model, since the CRF will tag each sentence individually.
 I then inspected the distribution of tokens, which was now balanced compared to before.

 You can apply more robust techniques to achieve this balance, but sometimes, like in this case,  a simply shuffle will do the trick.